 However, the creditor only has to lower the service member’s rate after receiving a written request and a copy of their military orders.
 As we all know, getting this paperwork to the lender can be fraught with problems.

-So ideally this partnership will make it a lot easier for the military to get lower mortgage rates, despite this coming at a time when fixed mortgage rates are much closer to 4%.
+So ideally this partnership will make it a lot easier for the military to get lower mortgage rates, despite this coming at a time when fixed-rate mortgages have rates much closer to 4%.

 For the record, the SCRA definition of “interest” includes service and renewal charges or any other fees or charges, less bona fide insurance.